RandomDudeXLD/Aeternus-Policies/README.md

-# Aeternus-Policies
+# PRWS-Policies
-Aeternus's Terms of Service and Privacy Policy.
+PRWS's Terms of Service and Privacy Policy.

 # Terms of Service
-Last Updated: April 7th, 2026
+Last Updated: July 4th, 2026

 **1. Using the App**

-By using the app (whom we'll hereby refer to as Aeternus from now on) you agree to these Terms of Service as well as the Privacy Policy.
-If you do not agree with either, please remove Aeternus from any servers you manage and revoke its access to your authorized apps.
+By using the app (whom we'll hereby refer to as PRWS from now on) you agree to these Terms of Service as well as the Privacy Policy.
+If you do not agree with either, please remove PRWS from any servers you manage and revoke its access to your authorized apps.

 **2. User and Guild (Server) Installation**

-- *User Installation:* Users may add Aeternus to their personal Discord accounts by following the provided installation links or procedures (App Installation).
+- *User Installation:* Users may add PRWS to their personal Discord accounts by following the provided installation links or procedures (App Installation).

-- *Guild Installation:* Users with the required permissions can invite Aeternus to their Discord servers (guilds) using the provided invite links, granting the bot certain permissions as needed.
+- *Guild Installation:* Users with the required permissions can invite PRWS to their Discord servers (guilds) using the provided invite links, granting the bot certain permissions as needed.

 **2. User Responsibilities**

-You are expected to comply with Discord's Terms of Service and Community Guidelines while using Aeternus.
+You are expected to comply with Discord's Terms of Service and Community Guidelines while using PRWS.
 The following actions are prohibited:

 - *Exploitation or Abuse:* Any attempts to crash, slow down or disrupt the app's functionality are not allowed.
 - *Unauthorized Access:* You may not attempt to obtain unauthorized access to the app's data, features or backend systems.

 **3. App Availability and Changes**

-Aeternus is provided "as is" without guarantees of uptime, functionality or availability.
+PRWS is provided "as is" without guarantees of uptime, functionality or availability.
 As such, the following apply:

 - Features may be added, removed or changed at any time without prior notice.
-- Aeternus' owner (whom we'll refer to as Cryospero from now on) reserves the right to block users or servers from accessing the app for any reason.
+- PRWS' owner (whom we'll refer to as Cryospero from now on) reserves the right to block users or servers from accessing the app for any reason.

 **4. Data Collection and Usage**

-Aeternus collects and stores data as outlined in the Privacy Policy.
-By using Aeternus, you consent to the collection and usage of this data as described.
+PRWS collects and stores data as outlined in the Privacy Policy.
+By using PRWS, you consent to the collection and usage of this data as described.

 **5. Contact and Support**

-Aeternus is owned and operated by "cryospero".
+PRWS is owned and operated by "cryospero".
 Support is only available by contacting him via Discord.

 **6. Changes to These Terms**

 The Terms of Service may be updated at any time.
-Continued use of Aeternus after any changes are appended indicates your acceptance of the updated terms.
+Continued use of PRWS after any changes are appended indicates your acceptance of the updated terms.

 # Privacy Policy
-Last Updated: April 7th, 2026
+Last Updated: July 4th, 2026

 **1. What data is collected?**

-Aeternus collects and stores only the necessary data in order for commands to function properly.
+PRWS collects and stores only the necessary data in order for commands to function properly.
 This includes:

 - *Server-related data:* Server IDs, channel IDs, roles, role IDs and configured settings.
 - *User-related data:* User IDs, usernames and preferences.
 - *Messages:* Logged (deleted) messages, and text-based messages used for the Reminder and AFK command.

-Aeternus only stores the necessary content for operation.
+PRWS only stores the necessary content for operation.

 **2. Why this data is collected**